tbenthompson/anti_forgetful/README.md

 pip install anti_forgetful
 ```

-Now, check out the `example` folder for an example of how to launch a Jupyter notebook server.
+Now, check out the `example` folder for an example of how to launch a Jupyter Lab server.
 To start building your instance, move to that directory and run:

 ```
 anti_forgetful awscfg
 ```

 This tells the launcher to use `awscfg.py` as your configuration file and starts to build your instance.
-It'll take a few minutes on a free `t2.micro` instance and will eventually launch a Jupyter notebook that is viewable on your local machine at [http://localhost:8888/](http://localhost:8888/) via a ssh tunnel.
+It'll take a few minutes on a free `t2.micro` instance and will eventually launch a Jupyter Lab that is viewable on your local machine at [http://localhost:8888/](http://localhost:8888/) via a ssh tunnel.

 (Note: you specify configuration files **without** the .py at the end.)